rishabha09/MMTLog/README.md

 At second line provide the keys name can be present in json file.
 eg: pfm level step timestamp

-At third line provide the values name on which we have to find occurrence on single value.
+At third line provide inputs to test.
-I am taking multiplue values in input.
+1- to test the Single value
-eg: DESKTOP DEBUG
+eg: DESKTOP INFO
-result would be
-DESKTOP 4
-DEBUG 4

-At forth line provide the input to find occurence on multiple values.
+it will check for DESKTOP and then INFO

+2- to test on multiple values based on AND
-eg: DESKTOP and DEBUG
+eg: DESKTOP and INFO
+it will check on DESKTOP and INFO

+2- to test on multiple values based on OR
-eg: DESKTOP or DEBUG
+eg: DESKTOP or INFO
+it will check on DESKTOP or INFO